 - 9 Visit the Chapelle des Pénitents Blancs

 - 10 Dungeon of Saint-Paul-de-Vence or the tour de la Mairie

 - 13 Practical Information

-St Paul de Vence is only a little over an hour away from Nice.
-It has been inhabited since around 400 BC, so it’s clearly steeped in history.
-But what is amazing is how this Medieval village is like a ferry tale.
-It’s beautifully manicured, filled with quaint stone structures and narrow, flowered pathways.
-Much of it is pedestrian.
-People live and work here, and their shops and homes are within the up and down within the stony hillside.
+St Paul de Vence is a little over an hour away from Nice.
+It has been inhabited since 400 BC, so it’s clearly steeped in history.
+But what is amazing, is how this Medieval village looks like a ferry tale.
+It’s beautifully manicured, primarily pedestrian, and filled with quaint stone structures and narrow, flowery paths.
+People live and work here, and their shops and homes are built within these stony hillsides.
 It’s a normal village for them, but for us, it’s a step back in time.

-There are lovely courtyards where you can stop for a beverage, or admire the central fountain.
-You can get lost in the little streets where there are no shops to ponder what it’s like to live here.
-Do they hear their neighbors at night and how did you get your furniture up there are things I think of.
+There are dreamy courtyards where you can stop for a cool beverage, or admire the central fountain.
+You can get lost in the narrow streets where there are no shops, and ponder what it’s like to live there.
+I’m often thinking two things: do they hear their neighbors at night, and how did they get their furniture up those stairs.